 With your partner's patience and reassurance and your determination, it appears that you have a great foundation in place for your developing sexual relationship.
 Like most experiences involving a partner, making love takes practice before you ultimately discover how to please each other without disrupting the flow.

 Every sexual encounter doesn't have to end in orgasm for both people.
-What's more important is that both feel loved, desired, cared for, and, if they want, have the opportunity for physical release.
+What's critical is that both feel loved, desired, cared for, and, if they want, have the opportunity for physical release.
 In the next session, try to focus on pleasing your partner.
 If you think your partner may not be satisfied, ask!
 It's the development of a great sex life if you two can communicate about what you like, what feels good, and where your erogenous zones may be.
 Experiment, be playful, talk with each other, and listen for shifts in moans, breathing, and expressions as well as words.

 Sexual play doesn't have to come to a complete halt when your partner puts on a condom.
 Consider incorporating the condom as part of foreplay.
 Have you considered having your partner put on the condom when your partner first gets erect, and having all your sexual play with the condom on?
 How about putting the condom on your partner, maintaining the sensuality that's been happening thus far?
 How about if you continue touching yourself while your partner's putting the condom on?
 Or, you continue touching your partner while he (or you) is putting the condom on?
 There are limitless variations!

 A large aspect of being turned on, or keeping the flow, is in your mind.
 Rather than thinking of the condom, you may try focusing on the love making — the tastes, the sounds, and the sensations between you and your partner.
 Don't be afraid to be more adventurous — relax and enjoy (as you keep the safer sex happening, too).
-For more information on maximizing your love making potential, visit the Sexual and Reproductive Health archives.
+For more information on maximizing your love making potential, visit the Sexual & Reproductive Health archives.